tecladocode/web-dev-bootcamp/curriculum/section03/lectures/04_anatomy_of_an_html_tag/README.md

 </h1>
 ```

-Ids are not generally used for styling purposes, because it makes it hard to reuse styles.
+Ids are not generally used for styling purposes (JOSE: wondering about talking about styling here, students might not know what it means yet.), because it makes it hard to reuse styles (JOSE: they might also not know what we mean by "reuse styles" or why that is important).
 After all any styles we apply to elements with a given id will only affect a single element.
 However, ids are very useful when working with JavaScript, as we often want to implement behaviour for a particular element only.

 ::: warning ID uniqueness
 Ids are unique in theory, but this is a convention more than a strict rule.
-If you add the same id to several HTML elements, the parser won't complain, and your site will work just find.
+If you add the same id to several HTML elements, the parser won't complain, and your site will work just fine.

 While nothing will break, you should respect the convention of having unique ids, as having a unique identifier can be extremely useful.
 We already have classes for identifying groups of elements, so there's no need to duplicate this pattern with ids as well.
 :::